mp-se/victron-receiver/README.md

 # Overview

-This is a project for reading Victron Instant Readouts over Bluetooth and pushing this into Home Assistant using an ESP32 board, WiFi and MQTT / Home Assistant REST API.
+This is a project for reading **Victron Instant Readouts** and **Exide BLE** over Bluetooth and pushing this into Home Assistant using an ESP32 board, WiFi and MQTT / Home Assistant REST API.

 # Changes